montrelmccall/McCall-Coding-Portfolio/README.md

 # McCall Coding Portfolio

-This portfolio is to demonstrate the coding capabilities of Montrel McCall
+This portfolio is to demonstrate the basic capabilities of Montrel McCall in programing and art.